xlight05/ballerina-scenarios/travel_integration/README.md

 ## Generating Protocol Buffers
+The following commands were used to generate the protocol buffers for the sample.
+Since the generated code is already included in the sample, you don't need to run these commands again.
+If you make any changes to the proto files, you can use these commands to generate the code again.

 ```bash
 bal grpc --mode service --input car_rent.proto --output car_rental/
 bal grpc --mode service --input flight_book.proto --output flight_res/